amalk-money/drupal_with_docker/README.md

 ## Setting up the docker

 I’m using docker community edition on the Red Hat Linux Enterprise Edition.
 To run any OS or application, we require its image to work on it.
-Using the command ‘’’bash docker pull image-name’’’ we can get the image.
+Using the command '''bash docker pull image-name
+''' we can get the image.

 ## Pulling the required Images: